 How much do you think losing 83 kg would change someone’s life?
 In Sarah’s case, absolutely everything changed.

 Sarah joined the CSIRO Total Wellbeing Diet morbidly obese at 158 kg and suffering from all the pains, physical, mental and social, that come with being overweight.
 With hard work and a discipline she steadily lost weight until she hit her goal of 75 kg*.
+Amazingly, Sarah has maintained this 83 kg loss since 2017.

 *In 2 years.
 Individual results may vary.

-Sarah has struggled with her weight pretty much since childhood.
+Sarah struggled with her weight pretty much since childhood.
 As she grew up, she was always aware of being the 'big girl' and got used to sitting back instead of participating in activities.

 "My mother used to make meals all the same size so even as a young child I was eating the same size portions as my older brothers; and I was always told to, “eat everything on your plate," Sarah says.